davidwl/AppLaunchpad/docs/faq.md

 }
 ```

-### Can I have more than 2 levels in the Luigi side navigation?/Can navigation nodes have grandchildren?
+### Can I have more than 2 levels in the AppLaunchpad side navigation?/Can navigation nodes have grandchildren?

-Curerntly, it is not possible for Luigi navigation nodes to have more than one level of children.
-However, the [tab navigation](https://docs.luigi-project.io/docs/navigation-advanced?section=tab-navigation) can be used to place additional nodes on the page.
+Curerntly, it is not possible for AppLaunchpad navigation nodes to have more than one level of children.
+However, the [tab navigation](https://docs.applaunchpad-project.io/docs/navigation-advanced?section=tab-navigation) can be used to place additional nodes on the page.

 <!-- accordion:end -->